-One of the questions that I get asked most often is, “What are your favorite healthy snacks?”.
-I left it out of my Q&A post because I wanted to dedicate a full post on this topic… I take my snacking very seriously.
+One of the questions that I get asked most often is, “What are your favorite easy and healthy snacks?”.
+I left it out of my Q&A post because I wanted to dedicate a full post on this topic.
+I take my snacking very seriously.
 One might even call me a professional snacker.
 Or one might not.
 My last job was at a snack start-up, so for a few years there, snacking was literally part of my career!

 In all of my jobs, I was always that person in the office who had the stacked snack drawer full of everything from healthy options (like nuts and fruit) to healthier junk food for those rough days (like chewy ginger candies and chocolate-covered almonds).
 Now that I work from home, I keep my kitchen stocked up for the inevitable breaks in my day that require a bite or two… or three.

 I mentioned a few of these in my food diary but in this post, I’m going to go over my favorite sweet and salty, easy and healthy snacks in detail.
 The best part?
 They’re all gluten and dairy free.
 I’d love to hear more about what you snack on.
 I’m always on the hunt to expand my options!

 Hummus- This is my go-to, all-time favorite easy and healthy snack.
 I buy 2-3 flavors each week and eat it on top of salads at lunch, but mostly in between meals with either gluten free crackers, tortilla chips, or baby carrots.
 My favorite brand of hummus is Roots, one that I discovered recently and now see popping up everywhere.
 The Mango-Sriracha flavor is amazing and the Roasted Garlic is like comfort food to me.
 I also love the Whole Foods brand and Abrahams Traditional Style hummus.